-DRI (Detection, Recognition & Identification)
+DRI (Detection, Recognition & Identification) Rating for Thermal Cameras- Johnson Criteria

-Detection, Recognition, and Identification (DRI) are guidelines that have been set in place by The Night Vision Thermal Imaging Systems Performance Model, also referred to as the Johnson criteria.
-They are a universally accepted set of standards initially developed by the US Army to provide a means of measuring the distance whereby a thermal sensor can produce an image of a specific target.
+Detection, Recognition, and Identification (DRI) are all guidelines that have been set in place by The Night Vision Thermal Imaging Systems Performance Model, also referred to as the Johnson criteria.
+They are a universally accepted set of standards initially developed by the US Army to provide a means of measuring the distance that a thermal sensor can produce an image of a specific target.

 Detection means that you will be able to see the target, however it will be little more than a spec.
 Specifically it means that the target is visible on at least two pixels, and that there is a good chance that the target is actually something of suspicion.